atoav/mixpresplit/README.md

 4. Install with `pip install mixpresplit` or `pip3 install mixpresplit`
 5. Run with `mixpresplit`

+## Using pyenv

+1. Run `python3 -m venv env` to create a new virtual environment in the directory`env`
+2. Activate it via `source env/bin/activate`
+3. Install the dependencies within the env: `pip3 install -r requirements.txt`
+4. Run with `poetry run mixpresplit -h`

 ## Run Tests

 Make sure you have the `python-pytest` package installed.
 Then run `poetry run py.test`